- 1. Introduction

 When the South Tyneside Let’s Talk Team becomes aware of a situation that meets the criteria described in the above three steps, it must make or arrange an enquiry under Section 42 of the Care Act 2014.
 ‘The Local Authority must make (or cause to be made) whatever enquiries it thinks necessary to enable it to decide whether any action should be taken in the adult’s case (whether under this Part or otherwise) and, if so, what and by whom.’

 An enquiry should establish whether and what action needs to be taken to prevent or stop abuse or neglect.
 The local authority should aim to provide swift and personalised safeguarding responses, involving the adult in the decision making process as far as possible.
-For further guidance about cases in which the adult may lack capacity or has a substantial difficulty in being involved, see Mental Capacity.
+For further guidance about cases in which the adult may lack capacity or has a substantial difficulty in being involved, see Mental Capacity chapter.
 The local authority should record the information received, the views and wishes ascertained, the decisions taken and the reasons for them and any advice and information given.

 2. Role of the Local Authority